United States Navy: Frigates and Littoral combat ships

 Modern U.S. frigates mainly perform anti-submarine warfare for carrier and expeditionary strike groups and provide armed escort for supply convoys and merchant shipping.
 They are designed to protect friendly ships against hostile submarines in low to medium threat environments, using torpedoes and LAMPS helicopters.
 Independently, frigates are able to conduct counterdrug missions and other maritime interception operations.
 As in the case of destroyers, frigates are named after U.S. Navy, Marine Corps, and Coast Guard heroes.
-As of autumn 2015, the U.S. Navy has retired its most recent class of frigates and expects that by 2020 the Littoral Combat Ships (LCS) will assume many of the duties the frigate had with the fleet.